bruno-ponne/coding-the-past/_posts/2023-01-10-Where-to-find-and-how-to-load-historical-data.md

   - e: 10 min
 tags: r python historicaldata
 image: lesson_02.png
-abstract: Learn 5 great websites to find reliable historical data and how to load it in R and Python.
+abstract: Learn about great websites to find reliable historical data and how to load it in R and Python.
 objectives:
   - o: Get to know good sources of historical data;
   - o: Be able to load data in R and Python;